bradleymoore111/todo/README.md

 Msuic player, that tracks and assigns elo scores to songs, then selects them based on their elos
 * Skipping would count as lowering, allowing to play counts as raising

+Video game where you control minions (think "meatboys"), that autopath around and destroy things.
+They're invincible, but stupid.
+You can upgrade them and stuff